wikimedia/WikiContrib/docs/Installation.rst

 ``sudo apt-get install npm``

 You have installed npm successfully.
-You can check the verison of npm with the command ``npm -v``
+You can check the version of npm with the command ``npm -v``

 **Install the requirements.**